 - 1. Be sure that the bunks support a large amount of pontoon surfaces and they distribute weight evenly on the trailer. - Make sure your boat is properly tied down and a safety chain is used. - 3.
-Do not trailer with the boat's bimini top or mooring cover on.
-Make sure cover is properly stored in the optional trailer kit available from your dealer and sundeck is properly secured.
+Do not trailer with the boat's bimini top or other canvas up.
+Make sure cover is properly stored in the optional trailering kit available from your dealer and sundeck is properly secured.
 They can be severely damaged while trailering. - 4.
+Make sure motor is tilted up and transom saver is used.
+Don't travel with motor tilted up without transom saver.
+With a bunk or float on style trailer you should be able to travel with motor down without support.
+Check ground clearance of lower unit. - 5.
+Be sure your trailer is equipped with functional tail lights and turn signals as required by state and federal laws.

-Be sure your trailer is equipped with functional tail lights and turn signals as required by state and federal laws. - Check with your state Department of Motor Vehicles for registration and licensing regulations in your state.
-Some states require that boat trailers be registered and licensed. - 6.
+- 6. Check with your state Department of Motor Vehicles for registration and licensing regulations in your state.
+Some states require that boat trailers be registered and licensed. - 7.
 Be aware that a turn for the trailer is wider than a turn for the tow vehicle (Figure 4-2).
 When making a turn, be careful that your trailer does not strike another vehicle or object.